Pressure Reducing Valves – Say What Now?

 Before leaving a residence we perform the following complimentary 3-point inspection for every customer:

 - First, we check the water pressure.
 We’ll verify that building water pressure is between 60 and 80 psi.
-If the water pressure being delivered to your house is too high, it can cause pressure problems in your water heater.
+If the water pressure being delivered to your house is too high, we can install a pressure reducing valve to address the problem.

 - Second, we’ll check your drains and fixtures.
 If there are slow drains or deteriorating fixtures, we’ll identify them so you can prevent a problem in the future.